Djúpavogskörin hot spring

 Hrunalaug hot spring type

-Guðrúnarlaug hot spring is man-made and man-maintained.
+Hrunalaug hot spring is man-made and man-maintained.
 There’s an authentic wooden shelter (similar to the one next to Guðrúnarlaug) serving as a changing room, right next to the pool.
-There’s a donation box at the wooden shelter and a recommended donation is at least 8 USD / person.
+Hrunalaug hot spring has changed into a paid hot spring with opening hours as of 2024.
 The water was around 38°C / 100°F hot at the time of our visit, i.e. very pleasantly hot.

 How to get to Hrunalaug